cgwire/kitsu/docs/batch-action/README.md

-## Create shots from a CSV spreadsheet file
+## Create Shots from a CSV Spreadsheet File

 You may already have your shots list ready in a spreadsheet file.
 With Kitsu, you have two ways to import them; the first is to import a `.csv` file directly, the second is to copy-paste your data directly into Kitsu.